8legged/8legged.github.io/_posts/2015-07-03-the-jackal-of-javascripts-guide.md

 Watch: [Quick and Easy JavaScript Testing](https://www.youtube.com/embed/6Odb1gwv7J0).

-By now you may be seeing where frameworks like Backbone.js, Ember.js, Angular.js, Closure library and so on fit when developing client-side applications.
+By now you may be seeing where frameworks like Backbone.js, Ember.js, Angular.js, Closure library and so on fit with client-side development.

 ### Javascript on Server
 So far we have dealt with JavaScript on the client side.
 Now we'll look at